aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: A minimalist design emphasizes functionality and content, enhancing usability by directing the user's focus to essential elements.
 This approach ensures that the interface remains uncluttered and the features more accessible.

+LF-S2.
+The application must be responsive, adapting seamlessly to various device screens and orientations.

+Rationale: As users may access the application from different devices with varying screen sizes, responsiveness is essential to provide a consistent experience across all platforms.

 ## 11. Usability and Humanity Requirements

 ### 11.1 Ease of Use Requirements